alpinedev51/mma-elo-engine-py/README.md

 #### Intuitive Understanding

 To understand Elo intuitively, think of it as a way to gauge a player's skill relative to their opponents.
 When a player wins against a higher-rated opponent, their rating increases significantly because it indicates a strong performance.
 Conversely, if a lower-rated player loses to a higher-rated one, their rating decreases less dramatically.
-This dynamic system allows for quick adjustments based on recent performances, providing a more accurate representation of skill over time.

-For example, if Fighter A (rated 1600) beats Fighter B (rated 1400), Fighter A’s rating will increase significantly, while Fighter B’s will decrease, reflecting the outcome of the match.
+For example, if Fighter A (rated 1400) beats Fighter B (rated 1600), Fighter A’s rating will increase significantly, while Fighter B’s will decrease significantly.
+However if Fighter B were to beat Fighter A, then their ELOs would change, but less dramatically since this is result is closer to the estimated expected outcome.

 ## Data Flow Diagram